Aliases for PPP1CC Gene

 GeneCards Summary for PPP1CC Gene

 PPP1CC (Protein Phosphatase 1 Catalytic Subunit Gamma) is a Protein Coding gene.
 Diseases associated with PPP1CC include Leukodystrophy, Hypomyelinating, 12 and Rheumatoid Arthritis.
-Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
-GO annotations related to this gene include poly(A) RNA binding and hydrolase activity.
+Among its related pathways are Proteoglycans in cancer and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity.
 An important paralog of this gene is PPP1CA.